Master-Data-Management-and-Curation/Scientific-Programming-Environment/lecture/ssh_guide.md

 Navigate to `~/.ssh` and append your public key to the `authorized_keys` file on a new line.

+*Exercise*: Generate a new pair, enable it on ORFEO and use it to login.
+Verify using `-v` flag wich key ssh is really using.

 ## Transferring Files

 You can transfer files between your local machine and the remote machine using SSH.